 Metabolism is the process your body uses to get or make energy from the food you eat.
 A metabolic disorder occurs when abnormal chemical reactions in your body disrupt this process.
 When this happens, you might have too much of some substances or too little of other ones that you need to stay healthy.
 Metabolic syndrome is a growing problem globally and is a contributor to non-communicable diseases such as type II diabetes and cardiovascular disease.
-The risk of developing specific components of the metabolic syndrome such as obesity, hyperlipidemia, hypertension, and elevated fasting blood sugar has been largely attributed to environmental stresses including poor nutrition, lack of exercise, and smoking.
+The risk of developing specific components of metabolic syndrome such as obesity, hyperlipidemia, hypertension, and elevated fasting blood sugar has been largely attributed to environmental stresses including poor nutrition, lack of exercise, and smoking.

 Women with metabolic syndrome are at increased risk of developing pre-eclampsia whereas women with problems of high blood pressure in pregnancy have an increased risk of cardiovascular disease later in life.
 Indeed, all women with maternal-placental syndromes – including those with placental abruption and placental infarction – have an increased risk of premature cardiovascular disease.

 Enormous advances have been made in the recognition and treatment of metabolic disorders.
 Sometimes there are highly complex pathways that result in a metabolic disorder.
-At other times, one miniscule error in an individual’s DNA is solely responsible.
+At other times, one minuscule error in an individual’s DNA is solely responsible.
 These discoveries have permitted scientists to develop extraordinary treatments for affected individuals, and the pace of discovery continues to accelerate.

 Symptoms of metabolic disorders will vary among individuals and by the type of disorder.
 Some metabolic disorders result in mild symptoms that can be managed with medication and lifestyle changes, while others can cause severe and life-threatening symptoms, such as breathing problems, seizure, and organ failure.
 Some inherited metabolic disorders can require long-term nutritional supplementation and treatment, while metabolic disorders that arise as a result of another disease or condition often resolve once the underlying condition is treated.